janattig/Trouble-In-MC-Town/README.md

 ### Loot chests

 During a round of TTT, players can gather more loot by opening (empty) chests around the playable area.
 These chests are then filled with loot according to loottables defined in the datapack.
 In general, the loot in these chests contains food, weapons, armor and some potions.
-Some chests can also contain special loot which consists of diamond weapons and armor as well as strong minecraft items.
-Traitors which wander far away from Innocents can also find special [Traitor-loot](#traitor-loot), consisting of special items.
+Traitors who wander around the world far away from the Innocents can find currency items which can be exchanged for extra fun Traitor-loot in the *Traitor Shop*.
+[Traitor items](#traitor-loot) among others contain special items.

 ![](images/loot_chests.png)